 The Company is in an exploration stage.
-The Company's fiscal year end is June 30.
+The Company's fiscal year end is June 30

-The Company has been involved in the exploration on the Manh Choh Project for eleven years, which has resulted in identifying two mineral deposits (Peak and North Peak) and several other gold, silver, and copper prospects.
+The Company has been involved in the exploration on the Manh Choh Project for twelve years, which has resulted in identifying two mineral deposits (Peak and North Peak) and several other gold, silver, and copper prospects.
 The Peak Gold JV plans to mine ore from the Peak and North Peak deposits and then process the ore at the existing Fort Knox mining and milling complex located approximately 250 miles away.
 The use of the Fort Knox mill is expected to accelerate the development of the Peak Gold JV Property and result in significantly reduced upfront capital development costs, smaller environmental footprint, a shorter permitting and development timeline and less overall execution risk for the Peak Gold JV to advance the Peak and North Peak deposits to a production decision.
+The Peak Gold JV will be charged a toll for using the Fort Knox facilities.
+A toll milling agreement will be finalized once a feasibility study has been completed.